johnfairh/Bebop/docs/symbolgraph.md

 * Weird tramp constraints “extension Dictionary : P” gets Element: Hashable
 * `defaultImplementation` relation pretty broken in Apr16, no `memberOf` so cannot understand what type the impl is provided as part of.
+  (maybe worked around by Swift 5.5 mess)
+* Property wrapper attributes are AWOL
+* deinit is missing always